restorecommerce/access-control-srv/restorecommerce_ABAC.md

 There is one policy with one rule, which permits access by `Organization`-scoped users with role `admin` to resources of entity `Device`.
 Since the request's target matches all attributes from this rule a `PERMIT` effect is returned, which according to the policy's combining algorithm means access should be granted to the resource.
+If the value of `urn:restorecommerce:acs:names:hierarchicalRoleScoping` was set to 'false' in the Rule above then the subject would be denied access to resource since `Device` resource is owned by `OrgB` and the hierarchical scope matching would be skipped.

 ## Just Operation based